 The present Bill also raises some other issues which we have addressed in our proposed amendments as detailed in this paper.
-However, overall IPRT is strongly supportive of the general approach taken, and we hope that the Bill can be enacted as quickly as possible.
+However, overall IPRT is strongly supportive of the general approach taken, and, given the passage of time and the impact on those affected by the delay, it is now imperative the Bill is progressed as quickly as possible.